 Many people in risk-prone areas rely on animals for their livelihoods and survival.
 Therefore, protection of animals in disasters is a key focus of the strategies in this course.
 Protecting animals can be a means of guaranteeing the social, economic, emotional, food and environmental security of people.

 The online PrepVet course is divided into three core topics:

 - Basic care of animals during emergencies

-The course is currently available in Spanish, and will soon be available in English and Portuguese.
+The course is currently available in Spanish, in English and Portuguese.

 - Disaster risk management: Basic concepts and terminology

 Presents the information needed to promote the analysis and planning of disaster risk reduction

 - Disaster risk reduction analysis and plans